 Rice Cooker (if you want to invest)

-If you plan to make sushi on a regular basis, I recommend investing in a rice cooker.
+If you plan to make sushi regularly, I recommend investing in a rice cooker.
 Making rice on the stove is not difficult, but you need to keep an eye on it and change the temperature manually.

-With a rice cooker, you can make perfect sushi rice with a single press of a button and then go and do something else.
-It's a great time saver and ensures the perfect texture as long as you add the right water amount.
+With a rice cooker, you can make perfect sushi rice with a single button and then do something else.
+It’s a great time saver and ensures the perfect texture if you add the right amount of water.

-I'm currently using Zojirushi's rice cooker, which can actually be purchased on Amazon US for English version of the same model.
-This is a higher end model with many features since I cook rice nearly every day, so be sure to research rice cookers and find one to suit your needs.
+I’m currently using Zojirushi’s rice cooker, which can be purchased on Amazon US for the English version of the same model.
+This is a higher-end model with many features since I cook rice nearly every day, so be sure to research rice cookers and find one to suit your needs.

-Rice cookers also come with a rice cup that makes it easy to measure out, and then the inside of the pot is usually marked with water indicators so there's less chance of error.
-Generally, Japanese rice cups will hold 150g of rice which is equivalent to ยพ US cup or about 175ml of liquid.
+Rice cookers also come with a rice cup that makes it easy to measure out, and then the inside of the pot is usually marked with water indicators so there’s less chance of error.
+Generally, Japanese rice cups will hold 150g of rice equivalent to 3/4 US cup or about 175ml of liquid.

 Finally, they have other nifty features such as timers and warming functions so you can set your rice to be cooked and ready for when you get home from work or school, and it will still be warm!